 “Many – perhaps most – of the stencils are pregnant with meaning, and illustrate or suggest legends and superstitions either borrowed from the Chinese or having their origin in the dim mists of Japanese antiquity.”

-Although many of the designs are centuries old they manage to look remarkably modern.
+Of course he was right – every design has a specific meaning.
+Although many of them are centuries old they manage to look remarkably modern.

 1. Tuer, Andrew.
 The Book of Delightful and Strange Designs, Being One Hundred Facsimile Illustrations of the Art of the Japanese Stencil-cutter to which the Gentle Reader is Introduced by one Andrew W. Tuer, F.S.A.
 Who Knows Nothing at All About It.
-London: Leadenhall Press, Ltd., 1892.
+London: Leadenhall Press, Ltd., 1892 (online).
 The book was republished as Japanese Stencil Designs: One Hundred Outstanding Examples Collected and Introduced by Andrew W. Tuer.
 New York: Dover, 1967.
-The original title is available online at the Internet Archive.
 The scans here are from an original 1892 edition kindly loaned to me by my friend Mary.

 2. For more about the technique see: Evans Dee, Elaine.
 Kata-game; Japanese Stencils in the Collection of the Cooper-Hewitt Museum.
-Washington, D.C., The Smithsonian Institution, 1979. (online at the Internet Archive).
+Washington, D.C., The Smithsonian Institution, 1979 (online).

 3. The Codex 99 Study Collection consists of textiles stuffed into the drawers of an old Sheraton dresser in your humble narrators’